UCSF-CBI/c4/docs/scheduler/partitions.md

 The cluster provides different partitions ("queues") for running jobs.
 We have a 'common' partition that anyone is free to use as well as lab owned "condo" partitions that are restricted to a particular lab's use.
 Any lab is free to purchase compute hardware and we will be glad to create a "condo" partition for it.

-All partitions are configured identically with the exception of MaxCPUSperUser:
+All partitions are configured identically with the exception of Maximum CPUs per user:

   - Maximum runtime: 14 days (= 336 hours = 20,160 minutes)
   - Availability: all common nodes